 The two following figures show maps of brightness temperatures for both channels split by ascending (right part) and descending (left part) passes.
 Figure 5 and Figure 6 concern the channels 23.8GHz and 36.5GHz respectively.
 These maps show a good contrast between ocean and land for both channels.
-One products was not received by MPC this cycle as highlighted by the missing passes in the figures below.
+All orbit files were not received by MPC, this is why two orbits appears missing on these maps.